gesdinet / jwt-refresh-token-bundle

 triggers on a specific route, and call that route during logout:

-# in security.yaml security: firewalls: api: logout: path: api_token_invalidate
+# config/packages/security.yaml security: firewalls: api: logout: path: api_token_invalidate

 If you want to configure the LogoutEvent